Food Poisoning Attorneys in California

 - Unpasteurized milk.

-Contamination generally occurs due to unsafe or unhygienic food practices; however, it can be difficult to determine which stage of supply these practices occurred (e.g., in a restaurant or at a produce supplier's facility).
+Contamination generally occurs due to unsafe or unhygienic food practices; however, it can be challenging to determine which stage of supply these practices occurred (e.g., in a restaurant or at a produce supplier's facility).

 In addition, these types of contamination events can also happen without a discernible proximate cause.

 Unfortunately, this does not make determining liability easier and can make it hard to manage your case effectively and fairly.

 There are many food poisoning events and types of contamination; there are many different ways that food poisoning can present bodily symptoms.

 In addition, some people are more highly susceptible to food poisoning, including the immunocompromised, the very young, and the elderly.
 Common symptoms include: